WhiteHatArnav/CovidOxygenDemandAnalyzer/README.md

 # CovidOxygenDemandAnalyzer
-Analyzes oxygen deman in India (can be adapted to other nations/globally)
+Analyzes oxygen demand in India (can be adapted to other nations/globally)